aui-framework/aui/CONTRIBUTING.md

 We have `.clang-format` in root directory which describes our code style.
 Also, this document is used in code style check pipeline.

+Visual Studio Code with clang plugin should pickup this file by itself.

+In CLion, click "4 spaces" button in bottom right corner (near `UTF-8`) and select "Enable ClangFormat" ([source](https://www.jetbrains.com/help/clion/clangformat-as-alternative-formatter.html#clion-support)).

+We recommend to use this `.clang-format` in your projects as well, so you wont struggle with indentation while building UIs.